Methmi04/Travel-Agent-AI-Travel-Planner/README.md

 2. The app structures the input into a travel profile
 3. The profile is sent to the Groq LLM
 4. AI generates a complete personalized travel plan
 5. The result is displayed in an interactive chat UI
+6. User's session is automatically saved to Trip History

 ------------------------